linna/framework/docs/model.md

 ### getUpdate
 visibility: *public*<br/>
 type: *array*<br/>
-Utilize it for store data that will pass to a View
+Utilize it to store data that will pass to a View
 ```php
 use Linna\Mvc\Model;